Felicia Juntunen, MA, CMC: Director of Care Management

 “’You don’t know what you don’t know!,’ one of the profound life lessons I have learned to be true across many aspects of my life, but most especially so when it comes to the aging journey.
 When a family is charged with navigating care for a loved one during the aging process, they often struggle to find the best path forward because they do not know about the various resources that exist to support them.
 I love helping seniors and families connect with our Care Managers who can help guide them when they need it the most.”

 Maureen Lawrence joined Elder Care Management in 2016 as the Outreach Coordinator.
 Maureen graduated with her Bachelor of Science in Psychology from Cal Poly, San Luis Obispo.
 As a Community Liaison for a local hospice company, where she educated seniors and their loved ones about the benefits of hospice care, she found her love for the senior care industry.
 When she joined ECM as the first employee in the role, she embraced the opportunity to launch the marketing efforts virtually from the ground up.
 Her mission to educate the community on the services of Care Management compliments her passion to help normalize aging and end of life conversations.

 Maureen works part-time, balancing her ECM role with raising her three, very active, teenage boys.
 Born and raised in the Sacramento area foothills she has a deep appreciation for the natural beauty and outdoor activities it offers.
-If she is not courtside or field side watching her boys play basketball or soccer, she can be found walking or hiking the local trails with her husband and overly friendly goldendoodle.
+If she is not courtside watching her boys play basketball, she can be found walking or hiking the local trails with her husband and overly friendly Goldendoodle.
 When Maureen finds spare time she enjoys baking, reading, the joys of music and dancing, and spending time with her extended family who still live in the area.